America’s Most Volatile Housing Markets

 National Housing Market Trends in 2020

-As of the latest available U.S. Census data, this is the number of vacant vs.
+As of the latest available U.S. Census data, this map shows the number of vacant/occupied homes

 Gentrification Affects Supply and Demand